Todays Lumber & Housing News

 Cofer/Adams has a variety of lumber and building materials such as plywood, siding, doors, cedar lumber, mouldings, and windows for construction, renovation and remodeling projects in the Atlanta area.

-Our winter hours are
+Our summer hours are

 Saturday mornings 8:30 am to 12:30 pm